 Liberty Safe possesses robust sales and marketing capabilities in the safe industry.
 Liberty Safe utilizes separate sales teams for National accounts and Dealers, which enables it to provide more focused and effective strategies to manage and develop relationships within different channels.
 Liberty Safe has made significant recent investments in the development of a comprehensive sales and marketing program including merchandising, sales training and tools, promotions and supply chain management.
 Through these various initiatives, Liberty Safe offers highly adaptable programs to suit the varying needs of its retailers.
 This has enabled Liberty Safe to become a key supplier across diverse channels.
 Liberty Safe began advertising nationally on the Glenn Beck radio show in the second half of 2010.
-This advertising has been highly successful and Liberty has continued this advertising in each of the following years and intends on continuing this advertisement in the future.
+This advertising was successful for many years.
+More recently, Liberty has focused more on digital media for the web as online markets have grown in importance.